adelsz/pgtyped/README.md

 >(...);
 ```

-Query `findBookById` is statically typed with types inferred from the PostgreSQL schema.
+Query `findBookById` is now statically typed, with types inferred from the PostgreSQL schema.
-It can now be imported and executed as follows:
+This generated query can be imported and executed as follows:

 ```ts
 import { Client } from 'pg';